kc-ml2/recruit/README_en.md

   * and/or any of the projects for a senior software engineer.
 * Requirements
   * Experience of working as a member of software development team.

-### Research Scientist/Engineer
-##### About the Role
-* Please apply for one of the research positions if you are interested in doing cutting-edge ML researches and
-  * you have an experience in ML/DL research and development,
-  * and you want a research environment with much freedom and independence.

-##### Job Description

-* KRW 50M ~ 100M (negotiable)
-* What you'll do
-  * Research and development in machine learning and deep learning.
-    * Publishing papers in major conferences and journals.
-    * Software development based on open-source machine learning frameworks.
-  * Identifying new research topics in machine learning.
-  * Organizing and participating in various outreach activities to build partnerships between ML2 and other machine learning research communities.
-* Minimum qualification
-  * Academic research experience in a quantitative field in the form of peer-reviewed journal publications.
-  * Good understanding of classical and modern machine learning models.
-  * Experience in large-codebase open-source projects of developing machine learning models using open-source machine learning frameworks such as TensorFlow or PyTorch.
-  * Ability to understand machine learning research papers and implement models described in the literatures.
-  * Comfortable with formulating mathematical ideas into computer programs.
-* Preferred qualification
-  * Track record of self-motivated, independent, and collaborative academic research and/or software development.
-  * Publications in academic journals and conferences in machine learning including NIPS, ICML, and ICLR.

 ### Research Resident
 ##### About the Role